eval-u8/le-social-network-api/README.md

 # le-social-network-api 🧑🏻

-This is an API that contains the backend so run a social network powered by Mongoose, Node.js and Express.
+This is an API that contains the backend to run a social network powered by Mongoose, Node.js and Express.

+The database was built on MongoDB and deployed on Heroku.

 ## Quirks 🎯